Emmotes/ic_spoilers/docs/thellora.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Ultimate Attack: The Light of Mount Tura**
-> Thellora charges through the enemies dealing 1 massive hit to enemies in a wide path, and then increases the damage of all champions for a short while.
+> Thellora charges through the enemies dealing 1 massive hit to enemies in a wide path, and then increases the damage of all champions by 400% for 15 seconds.
 > Cooldown: 10s (Cap 2.5s)

 <span style="font-size:1.2em;">ⓘ</span> *Note: Very short ultimate cooldowns are almost always for testing purposes and are likely to be increased later.*